"Polarization, glass-ceilings, lack of representation, lack of diversity, voting for the lesser of two evils, spoilers,

 Changing this will require replacing many of these incumbents with new candidates who have never held public office.
 Unfortunately, the harsh reality is that Choose One voting and the Spoiler Effect uphold the status-quo.
 New candidates face very strong incentives not to run in the first place, and (regardless of their qualifications) face numerous barriers to getting elected.

 Challenging an incumbent from your party is a big taboo, and breaking that taboo, especially if a new candidate does end up being a spoiler, often means that candidate will be effectually blacklisted in the future.
 Those looking to run for office are often told to wait their turn and run for a rare winnable seat with no incumbent, but those seats are often even more competitive, and the establishment nod and endorsements needed to run for these go to those with all the right connections.

 "I don’t care who does the electing as long as I get to do the nominating"

 Voter turnout is another key factor in whether or not elections yield representative outcomes.
-Though the 2020 US presidential election had a record turnout, only 43.5% of eligible voters cast a ballot.
+Though the 2020 US presidential election had a record turnout, 37.2% of eligible voters did not cast a ballot.
 While every election is different, the trends are consistent.
 Potential voters who aren’t inspired by anybody on the ballot are much less likely to vote.